Wilderness Fly Fishing at its Best

 Luxury Tents Await

 Accommodation at Alaska West is in comfortable heated tents.
 Dinner is served in the communal dining tent, with everyone sitting down together to exchange stories at the end of the day.
 The food is excellent, and fishermen can request a lunch by the river with your guide cooking your freshly caught fish on the riverbank.
-At the end of your days fishing the guides relax in the lounge tent with you, tying flies and showing off pictures of what has been caught that day.
+At the end of the fishing day the guides relax in the lounge tent with you, tying flies and showing off pictures of what has been caught that day.

 “An amazing place; my son is just getting into fishing and I wanted him to have the opportunity to catch as much as possible.
 We both caught our fair share and look forward to going back for a father / son rematch.”
 R.B. – UK